richiq/umongo-async-mongomock/docs/userguide.rst

 .. note:: A custom marshmallow schema :class:`umongo.marshmallow_bonus.SchemaFromUmongo`
-    can be used instead of regular :class:`marshmallow.Schema` to benefit a tighter integration with umongo (unknown field checking and access to missing fields instead of serializing them as `None`)
+    can be used instead of regular :class:`marshmallow.Schema` to benefit a tighter integration with umongo (unknown field checking and field with missing value actually return the ``missing`` singleton instead of serializing it as `None`)

 This time we directly convert umongo schema's fields into there marshmallow equivalent with ``as_marshmallow_field``.
 Now we can build our ducks easily: